 There are two basic approaches to making objects and surfaces transparent in Blenders 3D View (real-time transparency); one is to use a bitmap image with an alpha-channel component, the other by changing a given Materials 'alpha' properties.
 The difference between the two relates to the way transparency behaves; the former allows for greater control over individual surfaces; the latter for more global application to objects (although there is a certain amount of cross-over).

 The following tutorial discusses both approaches as a means to properly display transparent objects and surfaces in the 3D View as relates to production for games and other real-time content - transparency as used for rendering static images requires a slightly different approach so is not covered in the below.
 Additionally an understanding of Blender and making or editing materials is necessary (even if just at a basic level).
 It may also be helpful to have a bitmap image with alpha-channel available whilst reading/working through this tutorial on transparency (see sample file if not available).

 Transparency & context ^

-When a texture is applied to a mesh, by default it's rendered within the scene without any form of transparency even though the image assigned to the Material itself has an alpha-channel as a 24bit RGB+A source file.
-Image above is shown rendered under "Textured" viewport shading - "Alt+Z", and with "Wire" outline active
+When a texture is applied to a mesh, by default it's rendered within the scene without any form of transparency even though the image assigned to the Material itself has an alpha-channel (as a 24bit RGB+A source file).
+The image above shows the Scene in "Textured" ("Texture" mode in Blender 2.60 and above) viewport shading mode, "Alt+Z", and with "Wire" outline active to distinguish edges

 Alpha channels and images ^